-Garrah Carter-Mason is an associate in the Litigation & Dispute Resolution Practice Group where she represents clients in complex business litigation and government investigations.
-She recently completed a clerkship with the Honorable Judge Eli J. Richardson of the U.S. District Court for the Middle District of Tennessee.
+Garrah Carter-Mason is an associate in the Litigation & Dispute Resolution Practice Group where she represents clients in complex business litigation, products liability and government investigations.
+She completed a clerkship with the Honorable Judge Eli J. Richardson of the U.S. District Court for the Middle District of Tennessee.

 Garrah earned her law degree from Vanderbilt Law School and a B.A. in political science and Spanish from Vanderbilt University.
 During law school, Garrah served as a judicial extern for the Honorable Judge Virginia Kendall of the U.S. District Court for the Northern District of Illinois.
 Prior to law school, Garrah was the judiciary committee clerk for the Tennessee Senate Judiciary Committee.